 What Can Happen When You Use Drugs After a TBI?

 Beyond just increasing the risk of using drugs, a TBI can also make using alcohol and drugs more harmful.
 For example:

 - After a TBI, teens may feel the effects of alcohol and drugs more quickly than before the injury.
 Some teens may find just a small amount of alcohol or drugs messes up their judgment and balance.

 - People with TBI may have difficulty thinking, balancing, remembering, and concentrating.
 Using marijuana, alcohol, and other drugs can make these problems worse.

-- People under the influence of drugs or alcohol don't always make good choices, and those choices increase their risk for another injury.
+- People under the influence of drugs or alcohol don't always make good choices, and those choices increase their risk for getting another injury.

-But this study tells us is that, while you are free to wallow and feel crummy about your situation, do so without using alcohol and drugs.
-Drug or alcohol use not only interferes with the recovery process, it can set you up for drug problems—something no athlete wants.
+But this study tells us that, while you can wallow and feel crummy about your situation, it's important to do it without using alcohol and drugs.
+Drugs or alcohol don't just interfere with the recovery process, they can set you up for drug problems—something no athlete wants.

 Want to learn more about head injuries and how to prevent them?
 Check out Heads Up: Concussion for some great tips and information.